PainterQubits/jupyterlab-datalogs/README.md

-# DataLogger JupyterLab
+# DataLogs JupyterLab

-JupyterLab extension for DataLogger.
+JupyterLab extension for DataLogs.

 ## Installation

-Install the latest version of DataLogger JupyterLab using pip:
+Install the latest version of JupyterLab DataLogs using pip:

 ```
-pip install -U jupyterlab-datalogger --extra-index-url https://painterqubits.github.io/jupyterlab-datalogger/releases
+pip install -U jupyterlab-datalogs --extra-index-url https://painterqubits.github.io/jupyterlab-datalogs/releases
 ```

 This extension should run alongside [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) version 4 (included with the `jupyterlab` extra).
-There are also a set of packages required for analysis using DataLogger notebooks (included with the `analysis` extra), and a set of recommended JupyterLab plugins (included with the `plugins` extra).
+There are also a set of packages required for analysis using DataLogs notebooks (included with the `analysis` extra), and a set of recommended JupyterLab plugins (included with the `plugins` extra).

 To automatically install with all of these extras, use the `all` extra:

 ```
-pip install -U "jupyterlab-datalogger[all]" --extra-index-url https://painterqubits.github.io/jupyterlab-datalogger/releases
+pip install -U "jupyterlab-datalogs[all]" --extra-index-url https://painterqubits.github.io/jupyterlab-datalogs/releases
 ```

 While the Real-Time Collaboration extension is included in the `plugins` extra for